tradesouthwest/wordpress-client/Expert-Tools/Tools/readme.md

 ## FAQ

-Q.: How many dashes are used in the name of site offset title A.: 50 - arbitrary
+Q.: How many dashes are used in the name of site offset title?

+A.: 50 - arbitrary

-Q;: When to use `pre` element
+Q;: When to use `pre` element?

 A.: pre tag is set as default, within each chapter.
 You can freely add them when you need but remember each pre---inside the default pre---may may increase margins.